Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Results

-Tidal stripping reduces galaxy mass in an outside-in fashion.
+Tidal stripping reduces the galaxy mass in an outside-in fashion.
 Because the stellar body is more centrally concentrated than the DM halo, the stellar mass is almost constant until the fourth pericentric passage, whereas the DM mass begins to decrease from the first pericentric passage.
-So, the DM mass will be less than the stellar mass at some point.
-In the case of {\runzero}, it does not happen within $10\Gyr$, and the satellite galaxy couldn't become a DMDG in the simulation time.
-On the other hand, in \runone, the satellite turned into DMDG at $\approx 7.3\Gyr$, just after the fifth pericentric passage.
+Therefore, the DM mass will be less than the stellar mass at some point.
+In the case of {\runzero}, it does not happen within $10\Gyr$, and the satellite galaxy could not become a DMDG within the simulation time.
+On the other hand, in \runone, the satellite became DMDG at $\approx 7.3\Gyr$, just after the fifth pericentric passage, as shown in Fig.~\ref{fig:massEvolution}.

-After the sixth pericenter, the dark matter-deficient satellite galaxy is completely destroyed at $\approx 8.6\Gyr$; it cannot maintain its spherical shape and becomes band-like shape (this is the reason why the error bars become large after $\approx 8.6\Gyr$).
-Thus the DMDG can be alive for $\approx 1.3\Gyr$.
-We call this period `\textit{dark matter-deficient period}' (corresponding to the grey shaded region in the figures: $7.3\endash8.6\Gyr$).
-We ignore the results after the dark matter-deficient period.
-A tidally born DMDG has a very small binding energy due to tidal heating, so it can be easily dissipated by the next tidal interaction.
-Then we expect a tidally formed DMDG to last for approximately one orbital period.
+After the sixth pericenteric passage, the dark matter-deficient satellite galaxy is completely destroyed at $\approx 8.6\Gyr$; it cannot maintain its spherical shape and becomes a band-like shape.
+The satellite galaxy becomes largely dark matter-deficient during $7.3\endash 9.3\Gyr$, except for a brief period near the sixth pericentric passage.
+This `\textit{dark matter-deficient period}' is shown by the grey-shaded region in the figures, where the DM fraction largely overlaps with that of DF2.
+Due to tidal heating, a tidally born DMDG has a very small binding energy, which can be easily dissipated by the next tidal interaction, at which point its stellar distribution cannot be defined well relative to the dark matter distribution.

-As for the formation of DF2, the satellite galaxy in {\runone} matched the observed mass ratio of DF2 (light-green shaded region) at about $7.2\Gyr$ (lower panel of Figure~\ref{fig:massEvolution}).